tom-doerr/perplexity_search/README.md

 ## ✨ Features

+- **Interactive Mode:** Engage in a conversational interface where you can ask multiple queries in sequence.

 - **Perform searches using different LLaMA models (small, large, huge)**
 - **Configurable API key support via environment variable or direct input**
 - **Customizable search queries with temperature and other parameters**